mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 * **predict.py**: allows visualisation of 5 representative heatmap visualisation as well as KL divergence graph and visual similarity using SSIM
 * **train.py**: contains the main function for running dataset.py for data preprocessing, modules.py for training the TimeGAN and predict.py to visualise the results
 * **utils.py**: additional helper functions required for training the TimeGAN such as train_test_divide(), rnn_cell() and batch_generator()
+## Running Instructions
+Download the orderbook dataset for Amazon LVL 10 and save it in the same directory\
+Open terminal and enter the following command:

+    python timegan_driver.py

 ## Dependencies Used
 	import torch
 	import torch.nn as nn